MushySeth31/IB-Comp-Sci-Notes/Theme A/Networks.md

 Instead of one big message: HELLO WORLD

 It is broken into packets:
-1: HEL
+- 1: HEL
-2: LO
+- 2: LO
-3: WOR
+- 3: WOR
-4:LD
+- 4:LD

-Each packet contains a header, payload, and sometimes a trail for error checking
+#### Each packet contains a header, payload (data), and sometimes a trail for error checking.

+Protocol data units (PDUs) layers:
+- Frame at data link
+- Packet at network
+- segment at transport

+#### Protocols define how data is structured, routed, checked for errors, and reassembled at the destination.

 ---